 Medicare's official consumer page explains deductibles and cost-sharing, including the inpatient hospital deductible referenced in the bill.

-GovInfo provides the official U.S. Code text for 42 U.S.C.
-1395l, the codified Medicare section amended by H.R.
-3006.
+The official U.S. Code text for 42 U.S.C.
+1395l, the codified Medicare payment section (Social Security Act §1833) that H.R.
+3006 amends.

-GovInfo provides the official U.S. Code text for 42 U.S.C.
-1395e, the inpatient hospital deductible provision referenced by the bill.
+The official U.S. Code text for 42 U.S.C.
+1395e, which sets the inpatient hospital deductible (Social Security Act §1813) that H.R.
+3006 uses as the coinsurance cap.

 H.R.
 3006 Bill Text